 Home » Tomeka Jefferson Still Missing After BF Was Found Murdered in 1996

-On February 19, relatives of Tomeka Jefferson reported her as a missing person.
-It’s unclear where the couple was headed to on their night out, but they were never seen alive again.
-Tomeka was a responsible woman so when she didn’t show up for work at a Baltimore law firm where she was employed as a legal clerk, people grew even more concerned.
-Then, on February 21, the investigation into the missing couple gained steam after Tomeka’s car was located behind an apartment building in a Baltimore neighborhood known for its criminal activity.
-It’s unknown what evidence, if any, was found inside of the 1995 Nissan Quest, but the vehicle had been abandoned in an area known for drug activity.
+It would take four days for Tomeka’s loved ones to report her as a missing person.
+It’s unclear where the couple was headed on their night out, but they were never seen alive again.
+Tomeka was a responsible woman, so people grew even more concerned when she didn’t show up for work at a Baltimore law firm where she was employed as a legal clerk.
+Then, on February 21, the investigation into the missing couple gained steam after Tomeka’s car was found behind an apartment building in a high-crime area.
+It’s unknown what evidence was found inside the 1995 Nissan Quest.
+However, the vehicle had been abandoned in an area known for drug activity.

 Reports state that Courtney Williams was a drug dealer who allegedly made upwards of $30,000 per week and had a criminal record.
-Courtney’s drug-running included work with Thomas “Archie” Smith, a man who reportedly answered to Williams as his lieutenant.
-On April 7, the body of Courtney Williams was located floating face-up in Gwynns Falls.
+Courtney’s drug running included work with Thomas “Archie” Smith, who answered to Courtney as his lieutenant.
+On April 7, Courtney’s remains were located floating face-up in Gwynns Falls.
 He had been shot multiple times.

 This is where the story takes a bit of a turn.
-A month after Courtney’s remains were located, Baltimore police officer Andre Johnson was investigated after arrest documents were found inside of the dead man’s vehicle.
-When authorities looked into the paperwork, they found that the arrest records were forged and were for Thomas “Archie” Smith, who they later learned was a childhood friend of the patrolman.
-The investigation uncovered this story: Smith reportedly told Courtney that his drugs were seized by the police during an arrest.
-However, that doesn’t seem to be the truth and Smith needed paperwork as proof of his story.
-Johnson accepted $200 from Smith to create the forged documents and later admitted that he worked as an “enforcer” for Smith.
+A month after the gruesome discovery, Baltimore police officer Andre Johnson was investigated.
+Arrest documents were found inside Courtney’s vehicle.
+When authorities looked into the paperwork, they found they were forged records for Thomas “Archie” Smith, who they later learned was a childhood friend of the patrolman.
+The investigation uncovered this story: Smith told Courtney the police seized his drugs during an arrest.
+Yet, it’s unclear if that was the truth.
+Still, Smith needed paperwork to prove his story, so he paid Johnson $200 for the forged documents.
+Johnson also later admitted that he worked as an “enforcer” for Smith.

 Johnson was charged with bribery, malfeasance, and filing a false public document.
 He resigned from the police department and was arrested.
-Later, Johnson would tell authorities that he overheard Smith and Courtney’s brother, Christopher Black, discussing the murder of Williams.
-The former officer said that he didn’t intervene or attempt to stop the crime from happening, nor did he share information with authorities when, Johnson said, he was paged as soon as Williams was killed.
-Smith and Black were reportedly jealous that Williams was making so much money as a drug dealer.
+Later, Johnson would tell authorities that he overheard Smith and Courtney’s brother, Christopher Black, discussing the murder.
+The former officer said he didn’t intervene or attempt to stop the crime from happening, nor did he share information with authorities when Johnson was paged as soon as Courtney was killed.
+Smith and Black were reportedly jealous that Courtney made so much money as a drug dealer.

-There have been dozens of bodies found near Gwynns Falls in Baltimore’s Leakin Park over the years.
-Despite Johnson’s statements, no one has been arrested in connection to Courtney’s murder.
-Tomeka Jefferson remains a missing person and the status of her case isn’t known.
+Over the years, dozens of bodies have been found near Gwynns Falls in Baltimore’s Leakin Park.
+Despite Johnson’s statements, no one has been arrested concerning Courtney’s murder.
+Tomeka Jefferson remains a missing person, and the status of her case is unknown.

 Anyone with information about this case is urged to contact the Baltimore County Police Department at (410) 887-2214 or their local authorities.